US government appoints new ambassador to Brazil

 In the opinion of Ana Garcia, professor of international relations at the Pontifical Catholic University of Rio de Janeiro (PUC-RJ), the change has to be seen in the context of the reorganization of Joe Biden’s government to face challenges in combating the pandemic, economic recovery and in foreign policy.

 “In the case of Brazil, the change of ambassador comes in the election year, and this is not irrelevant in the field of foreign relations.
-Brazil is a fundamental country for Americans on the continent, because it is a country that still manages to have diplomatic strength vis-à-vis China, something that in other Latin American countries has been difficult”, he analyzes.
+Brazil is a fundamental country for Americans on the continent, because it is a country that still manages to have diplomatic strength in the face of China, something that in other Latin American countries has been difficult”, he analyzes.

 The professor adds that Elizabeth Bagley is well situated within the Democratic Party and has a strong track record in the private sector.
 “The Brazilian government should have in this new ambassador an important figure of reference for the rapprochement with the United States”, he concluded.